harlan-zw/unlighthouse/docs/content/3.api/config.md

 ### scanner.device

-- **Type:** `boolean`
+- **Type:** `boolean | string`
 - **Default:** `mobile`

-Alias to switch the device used for scanning.
-Set to false if you want to manually configure it.
+Alias to switch the viewport dimentions used for scanning.
+Set to `desktop` for a viewport of 1350×950.
+Set to `false` if you want to manually configure it through `lighthouseOptions.formFactor`.

 See [Switching between mobile and desktop](/guide/guides/device#alias-enable-disable-throttling) for more information.